garethjohnsdesign/earnstudios.com/_projects/footkhana.markdown

 title: Footkhana
 position: 1
 client: Castrol
-excerpt: Helping to become the most shared sponsor of the world cup
+excerpt: "The most shared film in the world"
 description: We were commissioned to cover the growing by the Guardian sed posuere consectetur est at lobortis.
 Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa justo sit amet risus.
 Vivamus sagittis lacus